UniJEPA: Enhancing Robot Policy via Unified Continuous and Discrete Representation Learning

-Building upon these insights and prior advances in vision–language–action (VLA) research\citep{zhang2025up,wang2025unified}, we propose UniCoD, which follows an understanding–generation–execution paradigm that integrates discrete task comprehension with continuous prediction of future robotic states.
-To address heterogeneous modalities, UniCoD employs a MOT architecture \citep{liang2024mixture} with modality-specialized experts.
-UniCoD is trained in two stages to introduce continuous feature forecasting to action learning while maintaining general capabilities within VLM.
+Building upon these insights and prior advances in vision–language–action (VLA) research\citep{zhang2025up,wang2025unified}, we propose UniJEPA, which follows an understanding–generation–execution paradigm that integrates discrete task comprehension with continuous prediction of future robotic states.
+To address heterogeneous modalities, UniJEPA employs a MoT architecture \citep{liang2024mixture} with modality-specialized experts.
+UniJEPA is trained in two stages to introduce continuous feature forecasting to action learning while maintaining general capabilities within VLM.
 In the first stage, we curate and label a diverse collection of Embodied QA data sourced from both robots\citep{khazatsky2024droid,bu2025agibot,wu2024robomind} and human demonstrations\citep{hoque2025egodex, grauman2022ego4d}.
 We enable the model to learn discrete language representations for understanding of embodied scenes and continuous visual representations for world modeling.
 In the second stage, we introduce embodiment-specific robotic data annotated with action behaviors.
 By jointly predicting continuous visual futures and actions, the model learns to utilize semantically aligned features that are rich in dynamic information.
-This, in turn, equips the \texttt{VLA} policy with better generalization capabilities for new objects and scenes.
+This, in turn, equips the VLA policy with better generalization capabilities for new objects and scenes.